AzMarie Livingston: America's Next Top Model

 In 2012, Livingston first came into the public eye as a participant in The CW program America's Next Top Model: British Invasion.
 She was noted for her tattoos and androgynous look.
 Despite her initial strength in the competition, including two first callouts, Livingston was eliminated in the sixth episode.
 She became the sixth eliminated overall in her first-ever bottom two appearance which Kyle Gober survived.

 Acting

 Livingston portrayed Hakeem's best friend Chicken on Fox's Empire.
 In 2009, Livingston appeared in the award-winning film Precious.
 In 2010, she went on to appear on the television shows The Real Housewives of New York City and The Jacksons: A Family Dynasty.
-After her stint on Top Model, Livingston acquired a role on the gay television series, DTLA, which airs on OUTtv and Logo.
-Working alongside actresses Melanie Griffith and Sandra Bernhard, Livingston plays the role of Ricki, who is Griffith's girlfriend on the show.
-Of her breakthrough role, Livingston says, "Being a rookie with all-stars made me a little nervous, but I don't think I showed it."
+After her stint on Top Model, Livingston acquired a role on the gay television series, DTLA, which aired on OUTtv and Logo.
+Working alongside actresses Melanie Griffith and Sandra Bernhard, Livingston played the role of Ricki, who is Griffith's girlfriend on the show.
+Of her breakthrough role, Livingston said, "Being a rookie with all-stars made me a little nervous, but I don't think I showed it."
 Livingston starred in a leading role in the romantic comedy Almost Amazing by director Justin Price (The Cloth).